SEO· 10 min read· Updated July 15, 2026

 • Set <html lang="en"> on English pages and <html lang="ar" dir="rtl"> on Arabic pages

-• Emit hreflang pairs in <head> for every EN/AR page pair
+• Emit reciprocal hreflang pairs for genuine EN/AR equivalents

 Content (6 items)